rollkit/docs/docs/tutorials/gm-world.md

 The development journey for your rollup will look something like this:

-1. Run your rollup and post DA to a local devnet, and make sure everything works as expected ([Part one](#part-one))
+1. [Part one](#part-one): Run your rollup and post DA to a local devnet, and make sure everything works as expected
-2. Deploy the rollup, posting to a DA testnet ([Part two](#part-two)).
+2. [Part two](#part-two): Deploy the rollup, posting to a DA testnet.
 Confirm again that everything is functioning properly
-3. Finally, deploy your rollup to the DA Layer's mainnet
+3. Coming soon: Deploy your rollup to the DA layer's mainnet

 :::tip note
 This tutorial will explore developing with Rollkit,